IleshDevX/DevXVisions/README.md

 ## 🌟 Project Description

-DevXVisions Gallery is a modern, responsive photo gallery website that showcases stunning photography from around the world.
+Insight_Visions Gallery is a modern, responsive photo gallery website that showcases stunning photography from around the world.
 Built entirely with vanilla web technologies, this front-end project demonstrates clean code practices and modern web design principles.
 The gallery features an intuitive interface for browsing, filtering, and viewing high-quality images across various categories including landscapes, nature, wildlife, and water scenes.

 ## 📷 Screenshot